brunocascio/react-native-bar-collapsible/README.md

-# Bar Collapsible React Native
+# Bar Collapsible React Native (but without icons)

 It's a React Native bar component with different interactions: Text Only, Clickable, Collapsible.